westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 can be mapped to zones of the backing device in different ways.

-1. **Conventional or cache zone mapping** This is the case for chunk *A* in the figure which is mapped to the conventional zone *C<sub>A</sub>*.
-This is the default mapping initialized when the first write command is issued to an empty (unwritten) chunk.
+1. **Conventional or cache zone mapping** This is the case for chunk *A* in the figure, which is mapped to the conventional zone *C<sub>A</sub>*.
+This is the default mapping that is initialized when the first write command is issued to an empty (unwritten) chunk.
 As long as a chunk is mapped to a conventional zone, any incoming write request can be directly executed using the mapped conventional zone.
-2. **Sequential zone mapping** A chunk initially can also be mapped to a sequential zone as shown for the chunk *C* mapped to the sequential zone *S<sub>C</sub>* in the figure.
-With such mapping, a already written block of the chunk cannot be modified directly.
+2. **Sequential zone mapping** A chunk can be mapped initially to a sequential zone, as shown for the chunk *C* (mapped to the sequential zone *S<sub>C</sub>* in the figure).
+With such a mapping, an already-written block of the chunk cannot be modified directly.
 To handle this case, the next mapping type is used.
-3. **Dual conventional-sequential zone mapping** To process data updates to written blocks of a chunk mapped to a sequential zone, a conventional zone may be temporarily added to the chunk mapping.
-Any write targeting a written block will be processed using the conventional zone rather than the sequential zone.
+3. **Dual conventional-sequential zone mapping** Temporarily add a conventional zone to the chunk mapping when you need to update data in an already-written block of a chunk that has been mapped to a sequential zone.
+Any write that targets a written block will be processed using the conventional zone instead of the sequential zone.

-*dm-zoned* metadata include a set of bitmaps to track the validity state of blocks in the backing device zones.
-Any write operation execution is always followed by an update to the bitmaps to mark the written blocks as valid.
-In the case of the dual conventional-sequential chunk mapping, the bitmap for the blocks of the sequential zone is also updated to clear the bits representing the blocks updated but written to the conventional zone.
-Doing so, incoming reads always gain access to the latest version of the block data by simply inspecting the block validity bitmaps.
+*dm-zoned* metadata include a set of bitmaps to track the validity state of blocks in the zones of the backing device.
+Any write-operation execution is always followed by an update to the bitmaps, to mark the written blocks as valid.
+In the case of the dual conventional-sequential chunk mapping, the bitmap for the blocks of the sequential zone is updated to clear the bits that represent the blocks that have been updated with a write in the conventional zone.
+By doing this, incoming reads always have access to the latest version of the block data simply by inspecting the block validity bitmaps.

 ### On-Disk Format